This article was updated August 10, 2023.

 How Do You Know What Type of SOC Report You Need?

-SOC 1 and SOC 2 are now being used by service organizations in a host of industries, but technology, financial institutions, and health care IT are particular growth sectors.
+SOC 1 and SOC 2 are now being used by service organizations in a host of industries, but technology, financial services, and health care IT are particular growth sectors.

 For technology companies, the main reasons driving adoption of SOC reporting include the rapid rate of cloud adoption, cybersecurity threats, and compliance involving the Cloud Security Alliance (CSA), the International Organization for Standardization, and the National Institute of Standards and Technology.

-Compliance issues for technology and health care related to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and HITRUST are powerful drivers when it comes to trust criteria within security, confidentiality, and privacy of information.
+Compliance issues for technology and health care related to HIPAA and HITRUST are powerful drivers when it comes to trust criteria within security, confidentiality, and privacy of information.

 But SOC examinations aren’t just for technology corporations.
-They benefit a range of entities, from financial institutions to benefit plan administrators and not-for-profit organizations.
+They benefit a range of entities, from financial services to benefit plan administrators and not-for-profit organizations.

 Traditional outsourcing arrangements apply to: